cloudmesh-community/book/chapters/in/aws-auroradb.md

 #### Step 9: Configure Advance Settings - Log Exports and Maintenance

-This sub section allows to configure settings for exporting logs and maintenance of the database.
-The options are explained in the next few steps (see @fig:aws-aurora-advconfig-5).
+Options for exporting logs and maintenance of the database can be configure as well.
+These options are explained in the next few steps (see
+@fig:aws-aurora-advconfig-5).

 ![AWS Aurora DB](images/auroradb-9.png){#fig:aws-aurora-advconfig-5}